 - Olives: I love adding sliced black olives along with some chopped green onions.
 Olives are hit or miss for most people, so you could always leave them off if preferred.
 Or do half with, half without.

 This recipe is SO easy to make and comes together super quickly.
-Layer the ingredients as follows:
+Layer the ingredients as follows below.

-- Layer the bean mixture on the bottom.
+- Layer 1: Combine the refried beans, cream cheese and taco seasoning.
+Layer the refried bean mixture on the bottom.

-- Next layer the sour cream and guacamole.
+- Layer 2: Next layer the sour cream over top.

-- Then add your favorite toppings such as tomatoes, green onions, olives, jalapenos, cilantro.
+- Layer 6: Then add your favorite toppings such as tomatoes, olives and jalapenos,

-- Use thick salsa!
-I like Old El Paso thick ‘n chunky.
+- Use thick salsa.
+I like the Trader Joe’s brand or Old El Paso thick ‘n chunky.
 Make sure to pour out any extra liquid before adding so the dip doesn’t get runny.

-- You can add taco meat as an extra layer if preferred.
+- Add meat.
+You can add ground beef taco meat as an extra layer if preferred.
 Add it between the refried beans and sour cream layers.

-- Add a Tablespoon or ranch seasoning mix to the sour cream layer for extra flavor.
+- Seasoning.
+Add a Tablespoon or ranch seasoning mix to the sour cream layer for extra flavor.

-- Can swap salsa layer with more chopped tomatoes if preferred.
+- Tomatoes.
+Can substitute salsa layer with more chopped tomatoes if preferred.
 Or use pico de gallo for either of those two layers.

 - Baking dish: This is my favorite method because the dip gets more spread out.
 You get more of the toppings in every bite!
 Use a 9×13″ baking dish.